kvutien/Project-Machu_Picchu_White_Paper_Tutorial2023/README_3.md

 });
 ```
 ## 2.2	The Chai library and the Mocha test framework
-If you have some JavaScript background, you can notice that the test code contains some keywords like "`describe`" and "`it`" that are not standard JavaScript.
+If you have some JavaScript background, you may notice that the test code contains some keywords like "`describe`" and "`it`" that are not standard JavaScript.
 They are part of the Mocha test framework.
 ``` javascript
 describe("Storage", function () {... });
 it("test initial value", async function () {... });